whackashoe/evolve_l/README.md

 Our goal is to generate a series of rules that over N iterations will transform INPUT to TARGET

-The scoring function for this is leichtenshtein distance.
+The scoring function for this is levenshtein distance.